PollyHannah/Phylogenomic-study/README.md

 ```bash
 module load R
 ```
 From the directory containing the above files, run the R first script in this repository.
 To do this, you will need to specify the taxonomic level you want to analyse using option -l.
 The option can be either Genus, Species, or Genotype.
-If you want all genera included in the analysis (i.e. family level analysis) choose Genus (as is shown in below).
-If you want only megalocytivirus species included, choose Species.
-If you want genotypes of *Megalocytivirus pagrus1* included, choose Genotype.
+If you want analyse data at the genus level specify the option Genus (as is shown in below).
+If want to analyse the data at the species level, specify 'Species', and so on..
+Remember they'll only be one genus included in the data for the genus and species level, so you'll want to specify 'Species' or 'Genotype' for the genus level data, and Genotype for the species level data.

 ```bash
 Rscript orthogroup_analysis.R -o Orthogroups.tsv -t taxonomy.csv -l Genus
 ```